seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 I pray thee, hear me speak.

 **SHYLOCK**
-I’ll have my bond; I will not hear thee speak:
+I'll have my bond; I will not hear thee speak:
-I’ll have my bond; and therefore speak no more.
+I'll have my bond; and therefore speak no more.
-I’ll not be made a soft and dull-eyed fool,
+I'll not be made a soft and dull-eyed fool,
 To shake the head, relent, and sigh, and yield
 To Christian intercessors.
 Follow not;
-I’ll have no speaking: I will have my bond.
+I'll have no speaking: I will have my bond.

 *Exit*